 Other Regional Festivals

 In addition to the above festivals, there are frequent regional festivals in India as well.
-These include Onam (the biggest festival of the year in Kerala), Pongal (a thanksgiving harvest festival in Tamil Nadu), annual Pushkar Camel Fair in Rajasthan, and the tribal Hornbill festival in Nagaland in Northeast India, Nag Panchami (devoted to the worship of snakes), Teej (a monsoon festival for women in Rajasthan), and the Rath Yatra chariot festival in Odisha.
+These include Onam (a major festival in Kerala), Pongal (a thanksgiving harvest festival in Tamil Nadu), annual Pushkar Camel Fair in Rajasthan, and the tribal Hornbill festival in Nagaland in Northeast India, Nag Panchami (devoted to the worship of snakes), Teej (a monsoon festival for women in Rajasthan), and the Rath Yatra chariot festival in Odisha.
 These top festivals in Northeast India also include many tribal festivals.

 In fact, you'll find festivals going on all year round in India!